 Cell Phones For Seniors

-There are tremendous opportunities to really expand the benefits of cell phones for seniors.
+The latest cell phones for seniors increasingly reflect the expanding use and benefits of the mobile phone.
 According to the AARP, people age 50 and older are as likely as younger people to have cell phones while most people age 65 and older buy them for security in an emergency.
 [MORE...]

 Regular cell phones are just fine for younger seniors.
 However, in general, larger keypads and display screens are more desireable on cell phones for seniors.